FHell/ComplexityInEnergySystems/index.markdown

 ## Talk format:
 * Invited speakers: 30 min talk + 15 min question/breakout-sessions
 * Contributed: 20 min talk + 10 min questions/breakout-sessions
-* Posters: Prepare a 3 minute mini-presentation to be repeated multiple times during the poster session

 The satellite is organized by: